Approximate optimality and the risk/reward tradeoff in a class of bandit problems: Appendix: Proofs

 The proof is completed by applying a Comparison Theorem (Peng (2019, Theorem C.2.5)). { $\blacksquare $}

 { }

 { }

-\textbf{Proof of Theorem~\ref{thm-bandits}}:{ \ }All the results can be obtained from Proposition \ref{propn-CLT} and Lemma \ref {lemma-CLT-degen}.
-That $u$ need only satisfy continuity and the stated growth condition is implied by Lemma 2.4.12 and Exercise 2.5.7 in Peng (2019) (or by Rosenthal's inequality in Zhang (2016)).
-For the convenience of readers, we provide a proof in the Appendix (Lemma \ref{lemma-growthcondition}).{ $\blacksquare $}
+\textbf{Proof of Theorem~\ref{thm-bandits}}:{ \ }All the results can be obtained from Proposition \ref{propn-CLT}. \ That $u$ need only satisfy continuity and the stated growth condition is implied by Lemma 2.4.12 and Exercise 2.5.7 in Peng (2019) (or by Rosenthal's inequality in Zhang (2016)).
+For the convenience of readers, we provide a proof in the Online Appendix.{ $\blacksquare $}